YounggilLee/YounggilLee.github.io/about.md

 permalink: /about/
 ---

-Hello, My name is Gil Lee.
-I have multiple years of work experience as a field engineer and technical support engineer.
-I graduated from Sheridan college in 2017 and majored in Computer Programmer.
-I am looking for a job opportunity as a software developer.
+Hello, My name is Gil Lee.I graduated from Sheridan college in 2017 and majored in Computer Programmer.
+Also, I have multiple years of work experience as a field engineer and technical support engineer.
+I am working Farmhealthmonitor as a software developer.

 ### QUALIFICATION HIGHLIGHTS:

+- Current working as a software developer.
-- Computer Programmer Diploma at Sheridan College in April 2017
+- Computer Programmer Diploma at Sheridan College in April 2017.
 - 3 years’ experiences as a field service engineer in IBM Subsidiary Company.
 - 6 year’ experiences as a technical support engineer Intralot.